mantidproject/mantid/docs/source/algorithms/IntegrateEllipsoids-v1.rst

 peaks by using identical integrators for two different type of peaks.
-However, users can specify *SatelliteRegionRadius*, *SatellitePeakSize*, *SatelliteBackgroundInnerSize* and *SatelliteBackgroundOuterSize* such that the integrator used for staellite peaks are different from the one used for Bragg Peaks.
+However, users can specify *SatelliteRegionRadius*, *SatellitePeakSize*, *SatelliteBackgroundInnerSize* and *SatelliteBackgroundOuterSize* such that the integrator used for satellite peaks are different from the one used for Bragg Peaks.

 This algorithm uses principle component analysis to determine the principle